Chinese New Year in the UK

 Taboos

-On Chinese New Year's Eve, all cleaning tools such as brooms, mops, dusters must be put away.
-Chinese people clean on Chinese New Year's Eve as they believe that if they do sweep or dust on New Year's Day, their good fortune will be swept away.
-If you MUST clean during Chinese New Year, there is a special way to do the cleaning where the cleaning begins at the door, the dust and rubbish are swept to the middle of the room, then placed in the corners and not taken until the fifth day.
-This way we are not sweeping OUT any luck but sweeping any luck inwards towards the house.
+If you absolutely have to clean during Chinese New Year, there is a special way to do it.
+The cleaning begins at the door, and the dust and rubbish are swept towards the middle of the room, then placed in the corners and left there until the fifth day.
+This way, you are not sweeping luck out of the house, but drawing it inwards instead.

 15 Day Chinese New Year Celebrations